fractalwrench/portfolio/content/posts/json-2-kotlin.md

 ./cmdline -input /c/Users/<User>/json2kotlin/bin/test.json
 ```

+Our final step is to put the archive somewhere that people can download it, which in this case is [GitHub](https://github.com/fractalwrench/json-2-kotlin/releases/latest).

 Onto Spring Boot.

 ## Writing a Spring Boot app in Kotlin
 [Spring Boot](https://projects.spring.io/spring-boot/) is a Java Framework that can be used to create web applications, and has recently announced first-class Kotlin support.
+It comes with sensible defaults, so we should be able to write a useful app in very few lines of code.

 ### Adding a controller for GET requests
-We'll start off by creating an empty Spring Boot Web project by following Pivotal's very [handy guide](https://spring.io/guides/gs/rest-service/).
+We'll start off by creating an empty Spring Boot project by following Pivotal's very [handy guide](https://spring.io/guides/gs/rest-service/).
 We'll create a class annotated with `Controller`, and setup a `RequestMapping` to the root endpoint:

 ```
 @Controller